Relax for a few hours in this funky Montréal neighbourhood and visit the Atwater Farmers Market.

 Many people who have been to downtown Montréal will be familiar with the Atwater Market, an Art Deco masterpiece in a neighbourhood locally known as Little Burgundy (Petite Bourgogne) which has been open for locals and visitors alike since 1933.

 The market is an incredible foodie destination.
 You can find all of the regular farmers' market staples like fresh produce, preserves, honey, and maple syrup, as well as specialty food shops.
 Gourmet cheese and fois gras and sausages and bagels are abundant here, as are hot food stands and snack stalls.
 It's also a fantastic place for people watching and, if you're lucky, the public piano will be set up and you might be treated to an impromptu performance!
+(Looking for the Atwater Market hours of operation?Here's the info you crave!)

 But the market is just the tip of the iceberg when it comes to all the delicious treats Little Burgundy has to offer.
 Here are some of our favourite spots.